Ran into Sherry again this morning, this time at the Post Office.

 Pain that raw stops the conversation.
 Some moments passed.
 Then Sherry’s face came back from the memory with a sigh.
 I waited a few more quiet moments, then offered to get her something to eat.
 A can of root beer, she said, I’d like something sweet.
 Nothing to eat, I asked.
 No, no, she demurred, just a root beer.
 She nodded her head at a pizza place across the street, as if to say, I’ve gotten one there before.
 But the pizza place hadn’t opened yet, so I hoofed it over a little hill to a 7-11.

-The gal at the 7-11 was an emoji of the postal clerk, but after some terse exchanges I emerged with two bottles of root beer and a Big Bite hot dog wrapped in bacon, in the only paper bag available, which was party sized.
+The gal at the 7-11 was an emoji of the postal clerk, but after some terse exchanges I emerged with two bottles of root beer and a Big Bite hot dog wrapped in bacon, Sherry’s favorite, in the only paper bag available, which was party sized.
 The two bottles of root beer and the hot dog in paper carton were not secured in the bag. and caused me some redirected anxiety and a little cursing release.
 A couple of blocks away from the PO, I slipped two $10 bills folded together into the bag.

 Sherry was sitting where I left her, on a stone bench.
 I put the bag down, said some mostly true things about places I had to be.
 She reached out, touched my hand and said, thank you.
 I had taken a few steps when I heard, Wait!
-I looked back to see her holding in each hand a $10 bill threaded between thumb and fingers, arms out, in a truly odd tableau, as if stopping traffic for a critter in the road, her face tight in an expression of both excitement and anxiety.
+I looked back to see her holding in each hand a $10 bill threaded between thumb and fingers, arms out, in a truly odd tableau, as if stopping traffic for a critter in the road, her face tight in an expression of both excitement and anxiety, hope and resignation.

 Wait, I heard Sherry say, did you forget your change?